 OVERVIEW: This foundation is an endowment fund of the local community foundation and supports at-risk women and girls in Collier County, Florida.
-Funding areas are senior women, teen girls, women heads of household, homeless women and families, the gender wage gap.
+Funding areas include senior women, teen girls, women heads of household, homeless women and families, the gender wage gap.

-FUNDING AREAS: Gender wage gap, at-risk senior women, homeless women and families, at-risk teen girls, impoverished women heads of household with children
+FUNDING AREAS: Gender wage gap, at-risk senior women, homeless women and families, at-risk teen girls, impoverished women heads of household with children.

 PROFILE: The Women’s Foundation of Collier County (WFCC) is based in Naples, Florida, and has been an endowment fund at the Community Foundation of Collier County since 2002.
+It seeks to “serve the current and changing needs of women and girls in Collier County through grantmaking.”
 WFCC’s grant money comes from investment earnings and the proceeds of local women’s events.
-Its mission is to serve at-risk women and girls in the region.
+The WFCC prioritizes the employment and earnings gender wage gap.
+Grantmaking also includes at-risk senior women, homeless women and families, at-risk teen girls, and impoverished women heads of household with children.

-A major issue here is the employment and earnings gender wage gap.
-The foundation points out that women who work full time in the county earn 85.9 cents for even dollar men make.
-Other interests are at-risk senior women, homeless women and families, at-risk teen girls, and impoverished women heads of household with children.
+The WFCC emphasizes that women who work full-time in the county earn 85.9 cents for every dollar men make.
 WFCC has a Junior Women of Initiative to mentor middle school girls about life skills, confidence, and self-esteem.

 The grantmaking deadline typically falls in April, with grants are announced in early December at the Power of the Purse luncheon.
 To apply for a WFCC grant, go through the Community Foundation of Collier County’s online system.
 Grants range from $20,000 to $40,000.
 Grantmaking is restricted to groups that serve Collier County, Florida.

 Reach the foundation at (239) 649-5000.
 Individual staff members’ email addresses are linked on the Contact Us page.
 Reach foundation president Eileen Connolly-Keesler at (239) 307-4518 or firstname.lastname@example.org.
 The address is 1110 Pine Ridge Road, Suite 200, Naples, Florida 34108.
 Foundation events can be viewed on the WFCC website, as well as news about recent grantees and funding interests.

-- Search for staff contact info and bios in PeopleFinder (paid subscribers only.)
+Search for staff contact info and bios in PeopleFinder (paid subscribers only).